Cedar Creek's David Hagaman commits to West Virginia for baseball

 Cedar Creek coach Ryan Flannery said Hagaman’s work ethic is an advantage.

-"He came in as a freshman with a lot of raw talent," Flannery said.
-"His ability to work on some of the stuff in the off season that we talk about has really helped him.
-We're excited for him to step up as an upperclassman and to help lead the team to a South Jersey Group 2 championship."
+“He came in as a freshman with a lot of raw talent,” Flannery said.
+“His ability to work on some of the stuff in the offseason that we talk about has really helped him.
+We’re excited for him to step up as an upperclassman and to help lead the team to a South Jersey Group II championship.”

 Hagaman thinks Cedar Creek has a chance to compete in the spring.

-"Our team is going to be pretty good this year," Hagaman said.
-"We've got one of the best pitching staffs.
-We definitely got a chance."
+“Our team is going to be pretty good this year,” Hagaman said.
+“We’ve got one of the best pitching staffs.
+We’ve definitely got a chance.”

 Welcome to the discussion.